Azure-Readiness/HOL-AdvancedWebWorkerRoles/HOL.md

 	>**Note:** All three sites are mapped to the same physical directory ("_..\SampleWebApp_") and bound to the same HTTP endpoint (_HttpIn)_.
 The endpoint binding, however, specifies a different host header value for each site.

 1. Press **F5** to build and run the Windows Azure project.
 Wait for the application to launch in the compute emulator and for the browser to open pointing at the default site address.
-Notice that it shows an error page with a status “HTTP 400 Bad Request”.
+Notice that it shows an error page with a status **HTTP 400 Bad Request**.

 	>**Note:** By default, the Windows Azure Tools for Visual Studio opens the default Web site in your browser.
 In this case, however, you have removed the default mapping and there is no longer any site accessible without the use of a host header, which explains the error response.